pranaliu/LDAssignment/README.md

  # Toggle feature flags in LaunchDarkly platform to test application.
    - Toggle on/off feature flag for testing.
-   - Please note EmailUser still under construction.
+   - Please note feature flag "EmailUser" still under construction, once this is complete will add information about it.

+  # Support :
+   - contact pranali.u@gmail.com